scraperwiki/spreadsheet-download-tool/README.md

 spreadsheet-download-tool
 =========================

-A ScraperWiki plugin for downloading data from a box as a CSV or Excel spreadsheet
+A ScraperWiki plugin for downloading data from a box as an Excel spreadsheet.